 Without a doubt, PDF became the de-facto exchange format for business documents.
 But PDF is “only” a replacement for paper and businesses around the globe have a hard time accessing important data which is trapped inside their PDF documents.
 On the other hand, JSON became probably the most popular data exchange format when it comes to syncing data between two web applications.

 That being said, wouldn’t it be great to be able to automatically convert PDF documents into JSON data objects?
 What if it would actually be possible to leverage data which is trapped inside PDF documents to automate business processes?

 This post will show you how you can do exactly that with Docparser.
 Docparser allows you to convert PDF to JSON data which can then be used to automate your document-based workflows.

 Converting PDF to JSON is not an easy task

 Converting PDFs into JSON can be challenging depending on the complexity of the PDF layout and the types of data you are looking to extract.

 The biggest reason for this is the lack of hierarchical structure elements (like for example <h1> and <p> in HTML) in the PDF specification.
 A headline inside a PDF document is just a “normal” text in a larger font size.
 And tables are basically just a bunch of text fields placed at certain positions inside the document.
 Apart from the visual representation, nothing inside a PDF documents would allow a software to “understand” the represented data.

 Docparser is PDF to JSON converter which you can use without writing a single line of code.
 Docparser comes with a powerful Optical Character Recognition (OCR) engine offering zonal OCR data extraction, various advanced data extraction filters, as well as powerful cloud integrations.
-If this sounds interesting to you, a walk through our software with a free trial is the place to start!
+If this sounds interesting to you, a walk through our app with a free account is the place to start!

 Create your own PDF to JSON converter